Bahmani–Vijayanagar War (1443): Background

 Following the severe blow dealt by the Bahmanis during the Siege of Vijayanagara in 1423, Vira Vijaya died, and was succeeded by his brother Deva Raya II.
 The ascension of Devaraya II heralded the peak of prosperity for Vijayanagara under the first dynasty.
 The repeated defeats suffered at the hands of the Bahmanis prompted Deva Raya II to overhaul his military strategy.
 He received counsel suggesting that the success of the Bahmanis stemmed from the superiority of their cavalry and their expertise in archery.
 Consequently, he enlisted Muslims into his service, granted them jagirs (land grants), and even constructed a mosque at Vijayanagar for their worship.

 After his victory against Vijayanagara in 1423, Ahmad Shah I Wali proceeded to subjugate the Velama chiefs of Telangana, who had aided Vijayanagara in their war against the Bahmanis.
 He defeated and killed Anapota II, capturing the entire Telangana region in the process.
 Following this campaign, Ahmad Shah I focused more on the northern part of his realm.
 Throughout the remainder of his reign, he engaged in wars with the rulers of Mahur, Malwa, Konkan, and Gujarat, ensuring Vijayanagara's immunity from northern attacks for about a decade.

 However, the heirs of the late Velama king managed to reclaim various districts of Telangana.
 But their success was short-lived, as Ahmad Shah I returned to Telangana around 1433 and reduced them to vassalage.
 Similar to Ahmad Shah I, Deva Raya also sought to avenge the support of kingdoms that had allied with his enemies in the past.
 Deva Raya could not overlook the alliance between Pedakomati Vema of Kondavidu and Firuz Shah Bahmani.
-Capitalizing on the weakness of Vema's incompetent successors, Deva Raya conquered the kingdom and incorporated it into his empire.
+Capitalising on the weakness of Vema's incompetent successors, Deva Raya conquered the kingdom and incorporated it into his empire.
 An epigraph at Kondavidu, dated 1432, documents his grant to a Brahman from the region.
-Ahmad Shah died in 1436, and he was succeeded by his son Alauddin II on July 14th, 1436, who assumed the title of Ahmad upon his accession.
+Ahmad Shah died in 1436, and he was succeeded by his son Alauddin II on 14 July 1436, who assumed the title of Ahmad upon his succession.
 He renewed war with Vijayanagara upon his succession due to the Vijayanagara king's failure to pay tribute.